joshbegley/nyt-latest/previous.md

 `Watch the full Popcast conversation with Stavros Halkias here.
 Edited excerpts from the interview are below.`\
 https://www.nytimes.com/video/podcasts/100000011084155/stavros-halkias-never-wanted-to-get-political.html

-**Female Afghans Erased From Public Life in Five Years of Taliban Rule**\
+**Afghan Women Erased From Public Life in Five Years of Taliban Rule**\
-`Decrees restricting women’s rights to study, work, travel and act independently now threaten to damage Afghanistan permanently, experts say.`\
+`Decrees restricting the rights of women and girls to study, work, travel and act independently now threaten to damage Afghanistan permanently, experts say.`\
 https://www.nytimes.com/2026/08/13/world/asia/afghan-women-taliban-rule.html

 **Halloumi, Peach and Cucumber Spoon Salad**\